Ugh, even just writing that makes me want to puke.

 Why now?
 We've clearly defined the problem and we know where we're going, together.
 But is this the right time?
 What is driving the timeline?
 What's occurred that points to Exactly This Moment as the time to rip off the change bandaid?
 As my PMP friends like to ask, are there any precursors or dependencies impacting the timing of this change?
 How much change have people recently experienced, or may be experiencing, that contributes to their ability to be open to change?
 Do you have the time and can you make the time do introduce the change in a way that allows for peoples' awareness, desire for the change, knowledge of and ability to change grown at a manageable rate?
 While we can Kool-aid Man changes, it's more effective and less disruptive to business if we can be reasonable with the timeline.
 For everyone involved.

 Who is sponsoring this change?
-The change sponsor is the person who is the uber-champion of the initiative.
+The change sponsor is the uber-champion of the initiative.
 "They must be visible, trusted, and engaged throughout the change effort.
 The [Sponsor] provides strategic direction, vision and leadership... fosters collaboration and communication... and ensures the realization of benefits and sustainment of the effort" (Ginsburg, 2018).
-The success or failure of a change initiative can hinge on having the right sponsor-- I believe in this so much that I published a white paper in 2018 about the effectiveness of sponsors that I'll gladly share if you'd like to nerd-out with me.
-Sponsors can be up-skilled to be most effective in their role, especially if they are enthusiastic, genuine and well-respected.
-If they're not, or if they shift their focus to the next shiny thing mid-change, your change is at risk.
+The success or failure of a change initiative can hinge on having the right sponsor.* Sponsors can be up-skilled to be most effective in their role, especially if they are enthusiastic, genuine and well-respected.
+If they've none of those attributes, or if they shift their focus to the next shiny thing mid-change, your change is at risk.

 Where are the barriers that might result in resistance?
 It could be technology, time, abilities, willingness to change, fatigue: learn what's in the way of people easily saying "yes" to the change.
 Have you spoken with them, or are you relying on assumptions and what the organization thinks people might need?
 Conversely, do you understand what motivates the people who are being impacted by the change, to help shift focus to how the change adds value to their lives?